About Associate Professor Dion Stub

 Dion spent 2 years overseas as a post doctorate fellow, with the support of a Victoria Fellowship, Royal College of Physicians and Australian Cardiac Society awards.
 He worked first at the University of Washington, Seattle and then spent 12 months at St Paul’s Hospital, Vancouver as an interventional fellow, working with Prof John Webb, an international expert at transcatheter aortic valve replacement (TAVR).

 Dion has published extensively and delivered multiple presentations in both cardiac emergencies and structural heart intervention, and has been internationally recognized for his research.
-He currently holds the prestigious combined National Health and Medical Research Council and National Heart Foundation Early Career Fellowship to support his clinical research.
+He currently holds the prestigious National Heart Foundation Fellowship to support his clinical research.
 He is an Associate Professor with Monash University and Baker IDI Heart and Diabetes institute, medical advisor to Ambulance Victoria and representative on Australia Resuscitation Council.

 He is a staff specialist at Alfred Hospital and Western Health and has rooms at Cabrini Hospital Malvern.

 Dion is married with 3 children, a keen sportsman and passionate Carlton Supporter.